 JONAH portrayed as occult

 All four plaintiffs were exposed as committing perjury but were never or admonished for doing so.
 Plaintiff Ben Unger claimed under oath he was a virgin when he came to JONAH but later admitted to having sex with men for years prior to joining the group.
-Chaim Levin claimed under oath that JONAH had “promised to make him straight” before finally admitting to signing documents (shown in evidence) clarifying that he knew all along no such promise was made, and plaintiff Sheldon Bruck claimed under oath he was forced to inhale noxious fumes at JONAH events, only to later admit this never really happened and he got the idea for his testimony from an online article he read.
+Chaim Levin claimed under oath that JONAH had “promised to make him straight”, and plaintiff Sheldon Bruck claimed under oath he was forced to inhale noxious fumes at JONAH events, only to later admit this never really happened and he got the idea for his testimony from an online article he read.

 Surveys required, then not allowed

 In the end, Judge Bariso, who disallowed JONAH from admitting any of its numerous and well documented member satisfaction surveys into evidence, instructed the jury that since they hadn’t seen these surveys, they would just have to rule for the plaintiffs, which they did.
 In this way he guaranteed the trial outcome simply by manipulating the jury.